-In this paper, we investigate the evolution of TCP [43], the Internet's most heavily used transport protocol, in the context of ongoing changes to the Internet's basic architecture.
-In particular, we study the ways in which so-called "middleboxes" (firewalls, NATs, proxies, etc.) - which change the Internet's basic end-to-end principle [45] - impact TCP.
-We seek to elucidate unexpected interactions between layers and ways in which the Internet differs from its textbook description, including the difficulties various real-world "gotchas" impose on the evolution of TCP (and end-to-end protocols in general).
+In this paper, we investigate the evolution of TCP [45], the Internet's most heavily used transport protocol, on its own and in the context of ongoing changes to the Internet's basic architecture.
+As part of this work, we study the ways in which so-called "middleboxes" (firewalls, NATs, proxies, etc.) - which change the Internet's basic end-to-end principle [47] - impact TCP.
+We seek to elucidate unexpected interactions between layers and ways in which the Internet differs from its textbook description, including the difficulties various real-world "gotchas" impose on the evolution of TCP and end-to-end protocols in general.
 The measurements presented in this paper also serve as lessons for efforts that wish to further evolve end-to-end protocols and the Internet architecture.